Destroyer escort: General description

-Full-sized destroyers must be able to steam as fast or faster than fast capital ships such as fleet carriers and cruisers.
+Full-sized destroyers must be able to steam as fast or faster than cruisers and fast capital ships such as fleet carriers.
 This typically requires a speed of 25–35 kn (dependent upon the era and navy).
-They must carry torpedoes and a smaller caliber of cannon to use against enemy ships, as well as antisubmarine detection equipment and weapons.
+They must carry torpedoes and a smaller caliber of naval guns to use against enemy ships, anti-aircraft guns, and antisubmarine detection equipment and weapons.
+While these requirements made the destroyer a fast all-around combatant, this made them too valuable to be relegated to convoy escort duties.

 A destroyer escort needed only to be able to maneuver relative to a slow convoy (which in World War II would travel at 10 to 12 kn), be able to defend against aircraft, and detect, pursue, and attack submarines.
 These lower requirements greatly reduce the size, cost, and crew required for the destroyer escort.
 Destroyer escorts were optimized for antisubmarine warfare, having a tighter turning radius and more specialized armament (such as the forward-firing Hedgehog mortar) than fleet destroyers.
-Their much slower speed was not a liability in this context, since sonar was useless at speeds over 20 kn.
+The slower speed of destroyer escorts was not a liability in this context as sonar was useless at speeds over 20 kn.

-As an alternative to geared steam-turbine propulsion found in full-sized destroyers and larger warships, many US destroyer escorts of the World War II period had diesel-electric or turboelectric drive, in which the engine rooms functioned as power stations supplying current to electric motors sited close to the propellers.
-Electric drive was selected because it does not need gearboxes (which were heavily in demand for the fast fleet destroyers) to adjust engine speed to the much lower optimal speed for the propellers.
+As an alternative to geared steam-turbine propulsion found in sloops of similar purpose, size and speed (as well as full-sized destroyers and larger warships), many US destroyer escorts of the World War II period had diesel-electric or turboelectric drive, in which the engine rooms functioned as power stations supplying current to electric motors sited close to the propellers.
+Electric drive was selected because it does not need gearboxes (produced on special precise machining tooling available in limited quantities, which were heavily in demand for the fast fleet destroyers) to adjust engine speed to the much lower optimal speed for the propellers.
 The current from the engine room can be used equally well for other purposes, and after the war, many destroyer escorts were re-used as floating power stations for coastal cities in Latin America under programs funded by the World Bank..
 Edsall-class ships were the exception to this and they used a geared diesel engine to drive the propellers directly.
 John C. Butlers used the typical boiler and geared turbine propulsion system.